heli-kalki/heli-kalki/README.md

 🔅 6 years of experience in graphical design, started with making my own Minecraft Texture Packs.

-🧭 Took part in a proseminar in the Hochschule für Philosophie Munich (University for Philosophy) at age 15.
+🧭 Took part in a proseminar at the Hochschule für Philosophie Munich (University for Philosophy) at age 15.

 💻 I code primarily to design my own apps, which is why I use AI much, but I start to really enjoy coding.